 I smoked 197,000 cigarettes over the years.
 That's too much!

 Put down the butts and take control of your life, emotions, situations, ... things have gotten somewhat neglected while you were out smoking.

 Based on 3.5 min per butt, I have saved 73.20 hrs of my "ONLY LIFE".So JUST DO IT - ITS REALLY HARD - BUT YOU ARE STRONG TOO.

-Terry Martin, Smoking Cessation Guide, says:Thanks for sharing your story Paula, and congratulations on quitting.
+Terry Martin, About.com Smoking Cessation, says:Thanks for sharing your story Paula, and congratulations on quitting.
 Keep up the good work and know that the discomforts that come with recovery from nicotine addiction are signs of healing.
 They are temporary and will pass...as long as you don't smoke.